klenwell/code-challenges/javascript/knockout/households/README.md

 The focus here is on the quality of your JavaScript, not the beauty of your design.
 The controls you add around viewing and deleting household members should be usable but need not be much to look at.

 ## My Solution
-To run it, I would just paste the file path in my browser, like so:
+To run it, I simply paste the file path in my browser, like so:

 - file:///home/klenwell/projects/code-challenges/javascript/knockout/households/index.html